JakobGlock/blog/_posts/2019-03-30-Selected-Plotter-Drawings.markdown

 permalink: projects/2019-03-30/selected-plotter-drawings
 ---

+<a class='post-links' href='https://github.com/JakobGlock/Generative-Art'>Some of the code can be found here.</a>

 Selected plotter drawings created in the years 2018-2019.

 Created using the programming language Python and plotted using an <a class='post-links' href='http://www.axidraw.com'>AxiDraw</a> plotter.